moritzwilksch/Duke-FastAPI-Microservice/README.md

 - Makefile for environment setup
 - pytest for unit testing
 - Test runs through Github Actions for CI
+- Deployment to GCP AppEngine
-- Continuous Delivery to GCP AppEngine to deploy changes on build
+- Continuous Delivery with GCP Cloud Build to deploy changes on build